 The sports scene at Cambridge is huge.
-Whether you want to improve your health, try a new activity, become a coach/match official, or train for competitions we can help you to achieve your goals.
+Whether you want to improve your health, try a new activity, become a coach/match official, train for competitions or represent the University in your sport, we can help you to achieve your goals.

-There are more than 100 sporting clubs and societies to choose from.
-Just about every sport you can think of is catered for, including team games, water sports, martial arts, racket sports and extreme sports.
-Many clubs have taster sessions at the beginning of the year so you can find out more.
+Just about every sport you can think of is on offer here, including team games, water sports, martial arts, racket sports and extreme sports.
+Many clubs exhibit at the Societies (Freshers’) Fair and have taster sessions at the beginning of the year.

 Sport for all levels

-There are College teams offering opportunities for novices and experts alike to compete in inter-College leagues and cup competitions.
-Alternatively, you may want to try out for one of the University teams and represent Cambridge against other universities, and local and national club sides.
+There are College teams for novices and experts alike to compete in inter-College leagues and cup competitions.
+Alternatively, you could try out for one of the University teams to represent Cambridge against other universities, and local and national club sides.